 Working on a Film Set

 Do you spend time imagining how it feels like to be standing in the director’s shoes behind a scene of one your favorite films?
-If your goal is to work in the film industry and be on a set, it’s vital to know the mechanics of a film set, the function of each role, and how to be efficient.
-In this workshop we’ll cover the theoretical aspects of working on a film set, the roles, hierarchy, and communicating with cast and crew.
-We’ll then shoot several practical scenes and practice being in various film crew roles.
+If your goal is to work in the film industry and be on a set, it’s vital to know the mechanics of a film set, the function of each role and hierarchy, and how to communicate with cast and crew.
+We’ll discuss these elements and then shoot several practical scenes and practice being in various film crew positions.

 • On-set film crew hierarchy